andipchauhan/Pokedex/README.md

 # Pokedex
-A simple and elegant pokemon searching tool to demonstrate the use of APIs
+- A simple yet elegant pokemon searching tool to demonstrate the use of APIs
+- Made with AI assistance